 About Daria Marini

-As Sales & Marketing Coordinator for Tenna, Daria manages association and industry events and tradeshows both locally and nationally.
+As Community Manager for Tenna, Daria manages association and industry events and tradeshows both locally and nationally.
 She ensures the prominent display and integrity of Tenna’s brand on the showroom floor, secures speakerships and sponsorships, and plans and executes on partnership networking opportunities.
 Additionally, Daria works closely with the sales, marketing, and partnership teams on content creation, and outreach.
 Daria studied marketing at McGill University and Northeastern University prior to graduating Summa Cum Laude from Elon University.
 She earned a certification in Graphic Design from Somerset County Vocational and Technical School.